Medically Reviewed

 Signs and Symptoms of a Meth Addiction

 Only a physician can diagnose a substance use disorder, but there are various signs, symptoms, and side effects of meth use.
-To be diagnosed with a stimulant use disorder, you would have to demonstrate at least 2 of the following symptoms within a 1-year period:5
+To be diagnosed with a stimulant use disorder, clinicians use a list of 11 criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), which includes:5

 • Experiencing strong cravings for meth.

-• Having trouble completing what needs to be done at home, school, or work because of meth.
+• Having trouble fulfilling responsibilities at home, school, or work because of meth use.

-• Inability to stop using meth, even after it has caused or worsened physical, mental, or interpersonal issues.
+• Being unable to stop using meth despite it causing or worsening social or interpersonal issues.

 • Quitting or cutting back on hobbies as a result of meth use.

-• Spending a lot of time getting or using meth or crashing after a binge.
+• Spending a lot of time getting, using, or recovering from meth use.

 • Using meth in situations that can be dangerous, such as while driving.

-• Developing a tolerance to the effects of meth, where you need to use more to feel the same effects.
+• Developing a tolerance to the effects of meth, meaning you need to use more to feel the same desired effects.

-• Experiencing withdrawal symptoms when you stop using meth.
+• Experiencing withdrawal symptoms when you suddenly stop or cut back meth use.

 Anhedonia and Psychosis

-High doses and chronic use of meth are associated with two long-term mental health concerns: anhedonia and psychosis.1,3,5,7
+High doses and chronic use of meth are associated with two long-term mental health concerns: anhedonia and psychosis.1,3,5,6

-Anhedonia is a diminished interest or pleasure in previously enjoyable or rewarding activities.8 It has been theorized that changes in the pleasure and reward centers of the brain as a result of meth use may play a role in protracted anhedonia in former meth users.7
+Anhedonia is a diminished interest or pleasure in previously enjoyable or rewarding activities.7 It has been theorized that changes in the pleasure and reward centers of the brain, as a result of meth use, may play a role in protracted anhedonia in individuals who formerly used meth.6

-Meth use can also result in psychotic symptoms and drug-induced psychosis, with studies suggesting that those who use intravenously or have a family history of psychosis are at heightened risk.1,5,9 Although psychiatric symptoms typically resolve themselves within a week of abstinence, for some these symptoms may last long after using and may recur in times of stress.1 Signs of psychosis can include:1,2,5
+Meth use can also result in psychotic symptoms and drug-induced psychosis, with studies suggesting that those who use meth intravenously or have a family history of psychosis are at heightened risk.1,5,8 Although psychiatric symptoms typically resolve themselves within a week of abstinence, for some these symptoms may last long after use stops and may recur in times of stress.1 Signs of psychosis can include:1,2,5

-• Delusions, (e.g., receiving messages through the radio or television and convinced they are real.
+• Delusions, (e.g., receiving messages via the radio or television that you’re convinced are real).

-• Hallucinations (i.e., feeling, hearing, or seeing things that aren’t there, such as being convinced that bugs are crawling under your skin).
+• Hallucinations (e.g., feeling, hearing, or seeing things that aren’t there, such as being convinced that bugs are crawling under your skin).

 • Paranoia.